-Law No. 379 of 15 May 1948 (the Puerto Rico Working Hours and Days Act), as amended by Law No. 4, establishes generally that nonexempt employees must be allowed a fixed meal period of no less than one hour (a shorter period of at least 30 minutes may be allowed by written agreement; certain limited professions are allowed to reduce the meal period to at least 20 minutes by written agreement).
-The meal period generally must start between the conclusion of the second consecutive hour of work and the beginning of the sixth, so that employees are not required to work for more than five consecutive hours without a meal period.
-However, if an employee does not work more than six hours in a day, the employer is not required to provide a meal period.
-Non-exempt employees are also entitled to a second meal period if they work more than 10 hours in a day.
-However, if an employee does not work more than 12 hours in a day, the employer is not required to provide a second meal period if the employee took the first meal period.
-Minors are entitled to a second meal period after four consecutive hours of work.
+Law No. 379 of 15 May 1948 (the Puerto Rico Working Hours and Days Act), as amended by Law No. 4, establishes generally that nonexempt employees must be allowed a fixed meal break of no less than one hour (a shorter break of at least 30 minutes may be allowed by written agreement; certain limited professions are allowed to reduce the meal break to at least 20 minutes by written agreement).
+The meal break generally must start between the conclusion of the second consecutive hour of work and the beginning of the sixth, so that employees are not required to work for more than five consecutive hours without a meal break.
+However, if an employee does not work more than six hours a day, the employer is not required to provide a meal break.
+Non-exempt employees are also entitled to a second meal break if they work more than 10 hours a day.
+However, if an employee does not work more than 12 hours a day, the employer is not required to provide a second meal break if the employee took the first meal break.
+Minors are entitled to a second meal break after four consecutive hours of work.

-Law No. 1 of 1 December 1989 (the Puerto Rico Closing Law), which generally applied to certain retailers and wholesalers with 25 employees or more, required that covered establishments be closed from 5am to 11am on Sundays and on New Year's Day, Epiphany, Good Friday, Easter Sunday, Mother's Day, Father's Day, General Elections Day, Thanksgiving Day and Christmas Day.
+Law No. 1 of 1 December 1989 (the Puerto Rico Closing Law), which generally applied to certain retailers and wholesalers with 25 employees or more, required that covered establishments be closed from 5am to 11am on Sundays and New Year's Day, Epiphany, Good Friday, Easter Sunday, Mother's Day, Father's Day, General Elections Day, Thanksgiving Day and Christmas Day.
 Certain premium pay was required for work during these days.
 The Act largely repealed the Closing Law.
-Establishments covered by the Closing Law prior to the passage of Law No. 4 must remain closed on Good Friday and Easter Sunday.
-Under Law No. 4, employers are no longer required to pay premium compensation to employees who work on Sunday.
+Establishments covered by the Closing Law before the passage of Law No. 4 must remain closed on Good Friday and Easter Sunday.
+Under Law No. 4, employees are no longer required to pay premium compensation to employees who work on Sunday.